 This FrontRunners analysis is a data-driven assessment identifying products in the Project Management software market that offer the best capability and value for small businesses.
 For a given market, products are evaluated and given a score for the capability (x-axis) and value (y-axis) they bring to users.
 FrontRunners then plots the top 25-30 products in a quadrant format.

-In the Project Management FrontRunners infographic above, the Capability axis starts at 3.40 and ends at 4.20, while the Value axis starts at 3.40 and ends at 4.60.
+In the Project Management FrontRunners graphic, the Capability axis starts at 3.40 and ends at 4.20, while the Value axis starts at 3.70 and ends at 4.70.
 Scales may differ between quadrants in order to capture the relative positioning of the specific products in each category.

 Upper Right = Leaders: Leaders are all-around strong products.
 They offer the highest value and capability in that market.